 Academic results, class rank, standardised test scores — they’re all about the numbers.

 As the saying goes, what gets measured gets done.
 If you want to survive and thrive in the real world, you need to achieve results.

 But life isn’t mainly about finishing the race first.
 It’s about finishing the race well.

-If you allow your identity to become wrapped up in whether you ace the exam, close the deal, or even accomplish something exceptionally noble, you’re probably running an anxious and self-conscious race — not the way to finish well.
+If you allow your identity to become wrapped up in whether or not you ace the exam or accomplish something exceptionally noble, you’re probably running an anxious and self-conscious race — not the way to finish well.